earthlab/earthlab.github.io/_posts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab02-create-fork.md

 4. `add`, `commit` and `push` those edits back to your fork on GitHub
 5. Suggest the changes that you made, to be added to the Earth Lab central repo using a `pull request`

-This workflow has a **Central Repository** - which is the one that Earth Lab owns.
+This workflow has a **central repository** - which is the one that Earth Lab owns.
 Everyone in the workshop will then contribute to the central repository.
-There are other, different Git and GitHub workflows too.
+There are other Git and GitHub workflows too.
 However in this workshop, we are demonstrating a central repo workflow.

  <figure>
 	<a href="{{ site.url }}/images/workshops/version-control/git-fork-clone-flow.png">
 	<img src="{{ site.url }}/images/workshops/version-control/git-fork-clone-flow.png" width="70%"></a>
 	<figcaption>
-	In this workshop, we are using a github workflow that assumes a central repository.
+	In this workshop, we are using a GitHub workflow that assumes a central repository.
   Earth Lab owns the central repo that you will initially fork.
 Image source: Colin Williams, NEON
 	</figcaption>
 </figure>